 Mexican coffee is not a favorite around here.
 The really nice ones almost all go to Germany, and the fairly nice ones are hard to come by, and the inexpensive ones -- ugh, too bright, too harsh, too nutty.
 Just don't have much demand for it.
 So we don't give Mexican coffee much love.
 But we do try to find a nice one to bring in right when they come into season.

 The two main regions of Mexican coffee are Chiapas and Oaxaca.
 Both can be nice, but the Chiapas is close to the border of Guatemala and in general has a better reputation than Oaxaca coffees.
 You want the ones high up the mountain, which this one is.
+It's from the town of San Cristobal and is referred to by locals as the "Magic Town" It also has organic certification.

 - choosing a selection results in a full page refresh